Maxie (1985 film)

-Maxie is a 1985 American fantasy-comedy film directed by Paul Aaron, and starring Glenn Close, Mandy Patinkin, Valerie Curtin, Ruth Gordon and Barnard Hughes.
+Maxie is a 1985 American fantasy comedy film directed by Paul Aaron, and starring Glenn Close, Mandy Patinkin, Valerie Curtin, Ruth Gordon and Barnard Hughes.
 The plot is based on the novel Marion's Wall (1973) by Jack Finney about a woman who is possessed by a very outgoing female ghost — a budding actress from the 1920s — named Maxie, who wants to fulfill her destiny.
+The character of Maxie is seen very briefly, using archival footage of Carole Lombard.

 Plot

 When husband Nick Chaney and his wife Jan, somewhat staid and socially stifled, move into an old apartment house in San Francisco, they uncover a message under layers of wallpaper left by a previous tenant ("Maxie Malone lived here!
 Read it, and weep!").

 The crazy landlady from upstairs is overwhelmed when she sees the message and tells them about an actress, Maxie Malone, who lived there in the 1920s.
 Maxie was a brash, young party girl who died in a car crash the morning before her big audition for a Hollywood studio.

 Her only movie legacy, mere minutes on film, is dug up by Nick who watches it with Jan, who goes to bed right afterwards.
 Nick is also headed to bed, but he is stopped by a voice which tells him to play the piece again.
 He thinks that it is Jan at first, but the voice materializes partially in front of him as Maxie and he plays the piece again for her.
 Then Maxie disappears and Nick goes to bed, dismissing the incident as a psychotic episode.

 The next day at work, Nick's boss (who has romantic designs on him) invites him and Jan to a party.
 Jan is nervous about the high society bash when Nick agrees to attend, but Maxie (who has inserted her soul into Jan's body) behaves rather differently from Jan.
 "Jan" gets drunk, dances seductively, and sings a vamp version of "Bye Bye Blackbird" draped over the piano, flirting with every male there.
 Drunk, Maxie and Nick break into an amusement park and make out on a merry-go-round, only to be caught by a policeman, who lets them go after Nick makes up an excuse.

 Somehow this otherworldly possession must end, so that Jan can resume her own life.
 The solution lies in an audition for the lead in a new film production of Cleopatra.
 Paired with actor Harry Hamlin (as himself), "Jan" dazzles everyone when Maxie takes over the role.
 A successful actress at last, Maxie moves on in the afterlife.
 She leaves Jan freer and happier, comfortable in expressing her own sexuality, thanks to sharing Maxie's irrepressible feminine spirit.